Top

 What Are the Penalties for Rape in Texas?

-Aggravated sexual assault (Rape) is a first degree felony, punishable by 5 to 99 years, or life in prison and a fine of up to $10,000.
-If the offense is committed against someone under the age of 14, the minimum prison sentence is 25 years.
+Aggravated sexual assault (rape) is a first-degree felony, punishable by 5 to 99 years or life in prison and a fine of up to $10,000.
+If the offense involves someone under the age of 14, the minimum prison sentence is 25 years.

 Commonly Asked Questions